coateds/DevOpsOnWindows/UsingGitAndGitHub.md

 * Git Branch -d "Branch to be deleted"
   (Local)

-### Identity
+## Identity
 * Git config --system/--global/--local user.name 'Test User 1'
 * Git config --system/--global/--local user.email 'TestUser1@TestGit.com'
   Where system is for all users on a computer system
     Global is for all Git repositories per created by a particular Windows profile
     Local is for a particular repository

-Use git config –list to see all identity settings.
+Use Git Config –-list to see all identity settings.
 The identity at the bottom of the list takes precedence.

+Identity does not need to be added when cloning your own Repo

 Edit the .md file (markdown tagged file)
   Visual Studio Code and Dillinger.io